 In London, the average personal training rates are approximately £50-£60 per hour.
 The potential benefits of working with a personal trainer are huge.
 There’s plenty of good reasons why this is a growing industry in the UK.
 Apart from the obvious physical health and image benefits, for those who really embrace their mission to become fit and healthy, there can be other financial knock-on effects.
 Obviously if you invest your hard earned cash in a personal trainer, you’ll most likely take his or her advice about diet.
 So the couple of not so healthy takeaways, or trips to a fast food joint, that you may have had each week beforehand will go out the window, and straightaway you’ll save that money.

-Also, here’s an interesting statistic featured in the Telegraph newspaper – did you know that us British waste £37 million each year on unused gym memberships?
+Official stats show that British waste £37 million each year on unused gym memberships!

 4. All personal trainers are equal